 The reasons applicants are denied unemployment benefits in North Dakota are varied.
 In some cases, applicants are denied unemployment in the initial application stages, while other times benefits are lost during the course collecting the weekly aid.
 Should an applicant be denied benefits in ND, he or she has recourse to file an unemployment denial appeal with the state.

-Unemployment Benefits Denied After Acceptance in North Dakota
+Learn About Unemployment Benefits Denials After Acceptance in North Dakota

 In addition to having ND unemployment benefits denied due to an initial disqualification, UI beneficiaries can be denied unemployment benefits even after they begin receiving unemployment compensation.
 For example, if the applicant did not complete weekly benefit certifications to receive benefit payments in a timely manner or respond to requests for information by the designated deadline, he or she will no longer meet qualifications for unemployment.
 In addition, if the claimant did not seek a minimum of 2 job contacts or failed to record them, or neglected to complete his or her online Eligibility Reviews on UI ICE, the applicant will be denied unemployment and no longer receive aid.
 Furthermore, if an applicant was not able to not participate in mandatory Case Management activities when scheduled, he or she will no longer be deemed eligible for benefits.